wenadev/machine-learning/auto_dnn/README.md

 - Generates a graph that depicts loss and performance metric (e.g., mse, mae, or other) for both the training and the validation sets.

-## Poor model
+### Poor model
 ![graph](d.png)

+- Improves the model from (d) by changing some hyperparameters using 100 epochs.
-## Good model
+### Good model

 ![graph](e.png)

-- Improves the model from (d) by changing some hyperparameters using 100 epochs.
 - Generates a second graph that depicts loss and performance metric for both the training and the validation sets.

 ### Built With
 * [Dataset](https://archive.ics.uci.edu/ml/datasets/Wine)